5ecompendium/bestiary/_creatures/star-spawn-larva-mage.md

 damage_resistances: "cold; bludgeoning, piercing, and slashing from nonmagical attacks"
 ---

-***Innate Spellcasting.*** The larva mage's innate spellcasting ability is Charisma.
+***Innate Spellcasting.*** The larva mage's innate spellcasting ability is Charisma (spell save DC 16, +8 to hit with spell attacks).
 It can innately cast the following spells, requiring no material components:

 * At will: <i>eldritch blast </i>(3 beams, +3 bonus to each damage roll)<i>, minor illusion</i>